The Governing Body contact details are as follows:

 Grace is heavily involved in working with the young people within her church community.

-Viv is an independent business services consultant who was previously the Chief Executive of a specialist recruitment and consultancy business with previous senior leadership experience in logistics at BSKYB.
-Viv was appointed to the Raising Achievement Board in ***
+Viv is now an independent business services consultant who was previously the CEO of a specialist recruitment and consultancy business with previous senior leadership experience in logistics at BSKYB.
+Viv was appointed to the Raising Achievement Board by the MAT Board.

 Viv is a keen cook and baker, she also enjoys badminton and clay pigeon shooting.
 She also enjoys writing and is a beaver scout leader.